MUSIC ACROSS TIME

 AT THE UCT SUMMER SCHOOL 2023

-In January 2023, the Cape Town-based award-winning film composer Grant McLachlan will present a fabulous concert celebrating the UCT Summer School 2023, following on from his lecture series Tipping Points in Music.
-Works presented will include his composition Of Light, a setting of poems by four female South Africa poets, as well as music by Debussy, Brahms, McLachlan, Jeremy Dale Roberts and Arvo Pärt.
-VOX Cape Town will be joining Grant together with the Kirby Quartet and Gabriele von Dürckheim (flute).
+In January 2023, the Cape Town-based award-winning film composer Grant McLachlan presented a fabulous concert celebrating the UCT Summer School 2023, following on from his lecture series Tipping Points in Music.
+Works presented included his composition Of Light, a setting of poems by four female South Africa poets, as well as music by Debussy, Brahms, McLachlan, Jeremy Dale Roberts and Arvo Pärt.
+VOX Cape Town joined Grant together with the Kirby Quartet and Gabriele von Dürckheim (flute).

 About the other performers